 Do You Need Medication Coverage?

-Whether you need medication coverage depends on your pet's situation and budget.
+Whether you need to get pet insurance with medication coverage depends on your pet's situation and budget.
 Medication coverage helps most when your pet has health issues requiring prescription treatments that cost hundreds or thousands of dollars yearly.
 Consider these factors to decide what's right for your pet and wallet.

 Pets with diabetes, epilepsy, heart disease or arthritis need ongoing medications that can cost hundreds of dollars monthly.
 Without insurance, you'll pay these costs out-of-pocket for years.
 Medication coverage can reimburse 60% to 90% of these recurring prescription expenses after meeting your deductible.

 Dogs and cats with seasonal allergies, food sensitivities or behavioral issues often need prescription treatments like antihistamines, steroids or anti-anxiety medications.
 These conditions frequently require trial periods with different medications to find effective treatments.
-Coverage helps you afford multiple treatment options without worrying about the expense.
+Pet insurance is worth it as it helps you afford multiple treatment options without worrying about the expense.

 Senior pets and breeds prone to health issues like German Shepherds (hip problems) or Bulldogs (breathing issues) need more medications.
 Age-related conditions often require multiple daily medications that get expensive fast.
 Getting coverage before problems develop means you won't face exclusions for pre-existing conditions.